gasparian/lsh-search-go/README.md

     - ~~add hasher update on pop/put/get (store timestamp of the last change and compare the local one with the actual)~~;
     - ~~make docker image even lighter - deploy only binaries using [docker scratch](https://github.com/phrozen/geohash/blob/master/server/Dockerfile)~~;
     - calculate distances in separate goroutines?;
+    - drop cursors where they're not needed;
     - add unit tests for API methods;
 4. Add search quality testing using the test part of the benchmark dataset:
     - ~~implement client~~;
     - write code for recall calculation, depending on threshold value;
+    - add time analisys and logging during the benchmark;
     - add unit tests for metrics calculation funcs;
-5. Make minor changes:
-    - rename vector-search-go --> ??;
+5. Decouple db with "original" data and lsh:
+    - store vectors alongside with hashes;
+    - add ability to provide a vector in the put query;
-    - rename lsh folder --> ann, to be able to add more ANN algorithms;
+    - generate unique hash for every vector to be able to search
+    - add shell script for populating hashes from the client and decouple the lsh from db as much as possible;
 6. Make readme section on "how it works".

 ### Notes: